society-for-the-blind/slate2-proposal/slate2_proposal.md

       The corollary of the last item is that an organization with multiple schemes either needs to change its internal processes (and retroactively update their records) or needs to adopt two or more specialist software that may have compatibility issues.
 Society for the Blind's CORE and SIP departments are the perfect example: they provide very similar services but their finances and the way they operate are fundamentally different.

-[^footnote-tradeoffs]: Such as making the software closed source but open sourcing the codebase is in itself no guarantee either.
-For example, if the application is written in a way that would require the vendor's exact infrastructure specifications to run, requiring such extensive re-writes that would amount to creating solution from scratch.
+[^footnote-tradeoffs]: Such as making the software proprietary.
+On the other hand, making the source code available is in itself no guarantee either.
+For example, if the application is written in a way that would require the supplier's exact infrastructure specifications to run, requiring such extensive re-writes that would amount to creating solution from scratch.

 3.2 Proposed approach
 ---------------------

 To solve the aforementioned issues, to maximize its usefulness to the community and to promote easier collaboration, the end product should be:

-  * **open source**
+  * **free** (therefore **open source**)

   * **web-based**